ceejaymoss/ceejaymoss/README.md

 ## 👨‍💻 Professional Experience

 May 2025 - Present <br>
-Your Shot! - Technical Founder <br>
+Your Shot! – AI-Powered Location Intelligence for Business Opportunities <br>
-Artificial Intelligent B2B System <br>
-Democratising the access to data for retail business.
-Giving anybody access to complex data structures.
-Simplified and actionable.
-This AI agentic suite parses 30 million data points.
-Fine tuning 700 Billion parameters.
-Available to anybody with an internet connection.
+Your Shot! is an AI-driven platform that analyzes retail locations to identify business opportunities.
+Enter any
+address and our AI agents instantly provide: <br>

+- Location Demographics – Population density, age distribution, income levels, and cultural insights <br>
+- Competitive Intelligence – Analyze nearby competition and identify market gaps <br>
+- Business Recommendations – Get AI-generated business ideas tailored to that specific location <br>

+Built with CrewAI agents, Supabase and AWS, Your Shot! makes location-based business analysis accessible to entrepreneurs,
+investors, and business owners worldwide. <br>

+Quick Start <br>

+1. Enter a retail address or scan a YourShot!
+QR code <br>
+2. Our AI agents process geolocation, demographics, and competitive data in real-time <br>
+3. Receive actionable insights and business recommendations within minutes <br>

 Oct 2022 - Aug 2024 <br>
 Viridian Lock - Ai Engineer & Regional Manager <br>
-A cyber security company solving complex on premises solutions for C Suite Executives handling critical data.
-Using a combination of Hardware and Software solutions to secure our clients against the latest threats.
+A cyber security company solving complex on premises solutions for persons of interest handling critical data.
+Using a combination of Hardware and Software solutions to secure our clients against the latest threats. <br>

 ## 🚀 Projects

 Index Crusher - Alpha Completed <br>
 Financial Analysis and Trading AI suite <br>
 The index is a safe basket of goods to take, however it overconstrains the free market and creates unintended dependencies on companies.
 Is the market therefore truly free?
-Index Mog-oner is an Agnetic AI suite that has outperformed the S&P-500 Index since inception.
+Index Crusher is an Agnetic AI suite that has outperformed the S&P-500 Index since inception.
 Combining Qualitative and Quantitative theory, Artificial Intelligence, Data Science and Computer Science.
 Index Mog-oner is the magnum opus of 10 years of study. <br>
 Tech stack: LangGraph, Python

 Project Labyrinth <br>